-Management's policy is to recognise transfers into and transfers out of fair value hierarchy levels as at the end of the reporting period.
+Management's policy was to recognise transfers into and transfers out of fair value hierarchy levels as at the end of the reporting period.

-There were no transfers between levels in the fair value hierarchy at the end of the reporting period.
+There were no transfers between levels in the fair value hierarchy during the reporting period.

 (v) Fair value of financial instruments not carried at fair value